PH Safe Home Also Caters For Abused Males

-We should not behave the way people behaved five dacades ago, after all, we do not dress the way our forefathers dressed.
+We should not behave the way people behaved twenty dacades ago, after all, we do not dress the way our forefathers dressed.
 Time has evolved and things are getting better as it concerns women.
 We are getting more exposed and more enlightened about issues that concern is.
 Information is moving round as the world is a global village.

 Talking about culture nowadays, we wear shoes whereas our forefathers never had any.
 They walked barefooted